-Somalia in general and the Sanaag region, in particular, have been experiencing increasing environmental degradation due to both natural causes and human activities which have resulted in rainfall shortages and recurrent droughts.
-The impact of environmental degradation in the Sanaag region has put at risk the lives of both human beings and livestock.
+Somalia and the Sanaag region, in particular, have been experiencing increasing environmental degradation due to both natural causes and human activities which have resulted in rainfall shortages and recurrent droughts.
+The impact of environmental degradation in the Sanaag region has put at risk the lives of both humans and livestock.
 In recent years, gully erosion, which is the removal of soil along drainage lines by water run-off, has been identified as one of the major environmental problems threatening the lives of people and their livelihoods in Sanaag region.

 Jiidali village, which is situated 40 kms east of Erigavo district and is surrounded by valleys, has been facing climate change induced hazards, including floods caused by gully formation.
-This has led to the loss of farmlands which has contributed in turn to a drastic decrease in agricultural production and availability of arable land for pasture in the most fertile grazing areas.
+This has led to the loss of farmlands which has contributed to a drastic decrease in agricultural production and availability of arable land for pasture in the most fertile grazing areas.
 Additionally, the gully almost damaged the only drilled underground well (known as Riig) that was recently constructed by the Jiidali local community with support from their diaspora community.

 One of the prevailing challenges identified by the Jiidali community included the formation of gully erosion.
 As a result, the community listed the need for the construction of gabion baskets as the number one priority in their community adaptation plan.
 Once a gully formation begins, it will continue to move headward or drop sidewalls.
 Therefore, the construction of the gabions help stabilize the gully’s expansion and its disruption to communities’ livelihood activities.
 According to the community, the construction of gabion baskets help them control the highly escalating gully erosion in their village and protect their livelihood activities.

-To ensure community participation at all levels, the local elders were consulted to provide advice on the best design that will meet the need of local communities before installing the gabion baskets.
+To ensure community participation at all levels, the local elders were consulted to provide advice on the best design to meet the need of local communities before installing the gabion baskets.
 The aim of the consultation with the elders was to harmonize the technical design created by CARE’s Program engineers and the design proposed by the traditional elders.